 Centuries ago, people wrote with feathers, a.k.a “quills”.
 In fact, U.S. President Thomas Jefferson bred geese specifically because he went through quills so quickly!
 The downside of using quills, as I’m sure President Jefferson would tell you, is that they wear down at alarming speed.
 That’s why we are lucky to have steel crowquill nibs today!
 In this article, we’ll explore the fabulous crowquill nib and what you can use it to create.

 A crowquill calligraphy nib is a nib that, essentially, mimics a sharpened goose feather.
-It features a teeny-tiny tip that typically has little flex.
+It features a teeny-tiny tip that typically has minimal flex.
 Unlike other nibs, its shank is completely round (instead of semi-circular).

 Crowquill Compatible Pens